apache/hudi/website/src/pages/tech-specs.md

 >

-**Table service client and Table client conflicts**
+**Table service client and Table write client conflicts**

-Concurrent updates to the same file group between the Table client and Table Service client can be managed with some additional complexity without need for external locking.
+Concurrent updates to the same file group between the Table client and Table Service client can be managed with some additional complexity without the need for external locking.
 The table service client will be creating a new file slice within the file group and the table client will be creating a new log entry on the current file slice in the file group.
-Since Hudi maintains a strictly ordering of operations in the timeline, When reading a file group, Hudi reader can reconcile all the changes to the previous file slice that are not part of the current file slice.
+Since Hudi maintains a strict ordering of operations in the timeline, When reading a file group, Hudi reader can reconcile all the changes to the previous file slice that are not part of the current file slice.

 **Multiple Table service client conflicts**

 Since Table service client commits are not opaque modifications to the table, concurrency control can be more efficient and intelligent.
 Concurrent updates to the same file group can be detected early and conflicting table service clients can be aborted.
+Planning table service actions need to be serialized by short-lived locks.

 #### Optimistic concurrency efficiency

-Efficiency of Optimistic concurrency is inverse to the possibility of a conflict.
-Possibility of conflict depends on the running time and the touch span of the concurrent jobs.
-Apache Hudi storage format design choices make it possible to configure the system to have a low possibility of conflict with regular workloads
+The efficiency of Optimistic concurrency is inversely proportional to the possibility of a conflict, which in turn depends on the running time and the files overlapping between the concurrent writers.
+Apache Hudi storage format makes design choices that make it possible to configure the system to have a low possibility of conflict with regular workloads

+- All records with the same record key are present in a single file group.
+In other words, there is a 1-1 mapping between a record key and a file group id, at all times.
 - Unit of concurrency is a single file group and this file group size is configurable.
 If the table needs to be optimized for concurrent updates, the file group size can be smaller than default which could mean lower collision rates.
-- Merge-on-read storage engine has the option to store the contents in record oriented file formats which reduces the ingest job latencies (up to 10 times compared to columnar storage) which results in less collision with other concurrent writers
+- Merge-on-read storage engine has the option to store the contents in record oriented file formats which reduces write latencies (often up to 10 times compared to columnar storage) which results in less collision with other concurrent writers
-- Merge-on-read storage engine combined with scalable metadata table ensures that the system can handle frequent updates efficiently which means ingest jobs can be frequent and quick reducing the change of conflicts
+- Merge-on-read storage engine combined with scalable metadata table ensures that the system can handle frequent updates efficiently which means ingest jobs can be frequent and quick, reducing the chance of conflicts

 [1]:	https://github.com/apache/hudi/blob/master/hudi-common/src/main/avro/HoodieRequestedReplaceMetadata.avsc